omeka/omeka-s-enduser/docs/admin/users.md

 | | Edit/Delete | All | All | Their own | | | |
 | Site user roles | Modify | All | All | Their own | | | |

 1. Often, a Global Admin, Supervisor, or Editor will create sites and then assign managers and creators from among the users (for example, a class assignment, or virtual exhibits by staff members).
 Site ownership cannot be re-assigned to other users, and a site owner always has manager-level access to sites they own, even if their installation-wide role is changed.
+Refer to the [site users page](../sites/site_users.md) for more information.

 **Global Admin**